A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Introduction

 From \emph{equation 3}, it is seen that magnetisation has at least two different possible directions and the average magnetization is zero in the absence of external magnetic field at $T > T_c$.
 We consider the above theory to compare among different bcs.

-Cellular Automaton is a mathematical model in which the state of a cell interact with neighbours and then updates the state according to a specific rule in $2d$ CA \cite{Packard:1985}.
+Cellular Automaton is a mathematical model in which the state of a cell interact with neighbours and then updates the state according to a specific rule in $2d$ CA \cite{4}.
 This transition rule depends on the problem on which one is interested.
-While dealing with different dimensions, CA models are categorised as $1d$, $2d$, $3d$ CA etc. In $2d$ CA, cells may be square, trianglular, hexagonal, polygon type.
+While dealing with different dimensions, CA models are categorised as $1D$, $2D$, $3D$ CA etc. In $2D$ CA, cells may be square, triangular, hexagonal, polygon type.
 State of the cell is given in terms of any finite number.
-The number of neighbours depend on the dimesion and the specific approach to the problem.
-To simulate the Ising model, we can create a $2$ state CA, for spin up state ($+1$) and spin down state ($-1$).
-For $1d$ model, we can consider two or four neighborhoods, for $2d$ we can consider four, six or eight neighborhoods and for $3d$ we can consider six or twenty six neighborhoods \cite{Packard:1985}.
+The number of neighbours depend on the dimension and the specific approach to the problem.
+To simulate the Ising model, we can create a $2$ states CA, for spin up state ($+1$) and spin down state ($-1$).
+For $1D$ model, we can consider two (nearest neighbours) or four neighborhoods (next nearest neighbours), for $2D$ we can consider four (north, south, east and west), six (honeycomb lattice) or eight neighborhoods (north, south, east, west and four corners neighbours)and for $3D$ we can consider six (north, south, east, west, top and bottom) or twenty six neighborhoods (north, south, east, west, top, bottom and twenty corners neighbours)\cite{4}.
 Both the CA model and the Ising model have similar characteristics.
-However, in Ising model case, before $T_c$ states of the cells are either all in up state or all in down state and after $T_c$, the net magnetisation becomes zero and the pattern become random (half of $+1$ and half of $-1$ spins).
+However, in Ising model case, before $T_c$ states of the cells are either all in up state or all in down state and after $T_c$, the net magnetisation becomes zero and the pattern become random (on the average half in $+1$ spin states and half in $-1$ spin states).
 So, it is a big challenge to find a specific rule in CA that satisfies the above behaviour of the Ising model.